MarcoFekry/RoboMate-CloudAutomation/README.md

 RoboMate Cloud Automation

-A magnified powerful tool with a friendly user interface to enhance your Cloud productivity and achieve your goals effortlessly
+A magnified powerful Assessment and Automation tool with a friendly user interface to enhance your Cloud productivity and achieve your goals effortlessly

+RoboMate Cloud Automation supports Microsoft Azure, Amazon Web Services, Oracle Cloud Infrastructure, and Microsoft Office365

 Developed by Multi-Cloud Consultant /Marco Fekry